AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 Our output is CP and CT as a function of TSR in the top two graphs, the bottom graph shows some other variables as a function of radius, double click to change what is displayed on any of the graphs.
 The first thing we note is that our CP is negative, what happened!
 Essentially the BEM is telling us that to spin the turbine at the TSRs given we would need to supply power, not a great way to build a wind turbine!
 You will notice, however, that there is a small portion of the CP curve where we produce a net positive amount of power, but there is room for improvement.
 Your task is to use the Qblade tool to tweak each of the values of the wind turbine to try and bump up your Cp values.
 We recommend you tweak each parameter separately at first to get an idea for how sensitive the design is to each change.
 Lastly, even though BEM is a powerful tool, it is not without inaccuracies.
-Most of the corrections are based on either experimental data or simplified theoretical model.
+Most of the corrections are based on either experimental data or simplified theoretical models.
 We are really pushing the limits of BEM by simulating very small rotors, it works best for large rotors with large Reynolds numbers.
 If you start to experience very strange results, it is best to track down where those changes occurred and see if they physically make sense to you.
 The next tutorial goes through the export procedure for Creo, you can continue on with our simple 3 bladed rotor, or you may use your own design.
-The steps are exactly the same, but remember, do NOT change the root geometry (innermost 2 sections), copy it to new rotor designs EXACTLY as it appears in the Qblade_starter file!
+The steps are exactly the same, but remember, do NOT change the root geometry (innermost 2 sections), copy it to new rotor designs EXACTLY as it appears in the Qblade_Starternew file!

 **Upon completion, please show your TA your final output graphs.**